The "Streamliner"Historical information:

 Fits better, but not perfect.
 Doesn't stick out below.

-Unlike the "Rex", the 15 watt Christmas lamp style does fit in the "Streamliner".
+Unlike the "Rex", the 15 watt Christmas lamp style does fit in the "Streamliner", albeit barely.
 As can be seen from the pictures, it is too long.
-As can be seen in the above bulb comparison picture, it is significantly larger in diameter also - which is why it won't work at all in the "Rex".
+It is also significantly larger in diameter also - which is why it won't work at all in the "Rex".
 In the Streamliner, this increased diameter causes the bulb to touch the inside of the machine end before the face plate/door is fully closed - there's some spring action there.
 Not a good solution - it feels like the bulb could shatter at any time.

 The #643 doesn't protrude below the face plate, but it too seems to touch the inside of the machine end - but only barely and I cannot detect any spring action.
 A better solution.